kramergroup/openImpala/README.md

 OpenImpala has been shown to scale well with an increasing number of computational cores on distributed memory architectures, making it applicable to large datasets typical of modern tomography.

+## Citation

+If you've used OpenImpala in the preparation of a publication, please consider citing this publication: https://doi.org/10.1016/j.softx.2021.100729

 ## Getting Started

 The source code is available at https://github.com/kramergroup/openImpala.git .